Last updated on October 20th, 2022

 - Think of your customer first and be empathetic toward their billing issues… Billing complications can be frustrating and depending on the cause, embarrassing.

 - Don’t place blame on the customer.
 This wasn’t intentional!
 Explain what’s happening politely and kindly, then clearly lay out the next steps.
+This is a proven customer success strategy to make customers visit your business again to buy things.

 - Know when to stop.
 If you have messaged a customer several times to collect a failed payment with no response, don’t nag.
 Count this one as a loss.
 It won’t look good for your company to interrogate customers for payment.